Ahnaf-kf/FitNest---A-Fitness-Helper-App/README.md

-# FitMax - A fitness helper app
+# FitNest - A fitness helper app
- Project for CSE471 Lab, Spring 2025
+ Project for CSE470, Spring 2025